SaoYan/bgsCNN/README.md

   constructing TFrecords files for preparation of training the model
 * bgsCNN_v*.py
   training the model
-  v1 ~ v3 respectively correspond to Model I ~ III mentioned in the second report; v4 hasn't been included in reports yet
+  v1 ~ v3 respectively correspond to Model I ~ III mentioned in the second report; v4, v5 haven't been included in reports yet

 ## How to run